Probing the limits of optical cycling in a predissociative diatomic molecule: Introduction

-Although calcium monohydride (CaH) was amongst the earliest candidates proposed for laser cooling \cite{DiRosaEPJD04_LaserCoolingMolecules}, not much experimental progress was made in that regard until recently \cite{Vasquez-Carson_2022_CaH}.
-One of the reasons is the unique electronic structure of CaH \cite{Gao_Summary_2014}.
-In CaH, the lowest energy excited state \As lies roughly 556~\cm above the Ca$(^1S)$+H$(^2S)$ dissociation threshold of the ground \X manifold (Fig.~\ref{fig:CaH_PES}(a)).
-So a molecule in the excited state can, in principle, decay into the continuum via a radiationless transition.
-This phenomenon is known as predissociation \cite{Herzberg_molecular_spectra,Demtroder_molecular_physics}.
-This decay pathway is different from vibrational branching in that a predissociated molecule can not be optically repumped back into the bound state because of \green{the significant physical separation and relative velocity of the dissociated fragments}.
+Although calcium monohydride (CaH) was among the earliest candidates proposed for laser cooling \cite{DiRosaEPJD04_LaserCoolingMolecules}, experimental progress was made {only} recently \cite{Vasquez-Carson_2022_CaH}.
+One of the reasons is the unique electronic structure of CaH {compared to alkaline-earth monohalides} \cite{Gao_Summary_2014}.
+In CaH, the lowest-energy excited state {\A$(v'=0)$} lies 556~\cm above the Ca$(^1S)$+H$(^2S)$ dissociation threshold of the ground \X manifold (Fig.~\ref{fig:CaH_PES}(a)), so a molecule in the excited state {could} decay into the continuum via a radiationless transition.
+This phenomenon, known as predissociation \cite{Herzberg_molecular_spectra,Demtroder_molecular_physics}, {is traditionally studied by observing spectral line shapes and widths inconsistent with radiative decay}. {A} predissociated molecule cannot be repumped {into optical cycling} because of the significant physical separation and relative velocity of the fragments.
 Hence the predissociation probability (\Ppd) sets a limit on the number of photons one can scatter with laser cooling.

-Despite the fact that the \As state in CaH lies above the ground state threshold energy, predissociation from the \As to \X continuum is nominally forbidden due the Von Neumann-Wigner no crossing rule \cite{wigner_von_neumann}.
-In the case of diatomic molecules, only states with different symmetries can cross while those with same symmetries form avoided crossings \cite{Teller1937,Mead1979}.
-In other words, the molecular Hamiltonian does not couple states with different symmetries.
-So the second lowest excited \B state is expected to predissociate but the \As state is not.
-However, effects like spin-orbit coupling can lead to mixing of \As and \B states leading to a small, but finite, \Ppd for the \As state.
+Despite the fact that the \As state in CaH lies above the ground state threshold energy, predissociation from \As to the \X continuum is nominally forbidden due {to} the von Neumann-Wigner {non}crossing rule \cite{wigner_von_neumann}. {For} diatomic molecules, states with different symmetries cross while those with the same symmetries form avoided crossings \cite{Teller1937,Mead1979} {(i.e.,} the molecular Hamiltonian does not couple states with different symmetries). {The} second-lowest excited \B state is {allowed} to predissociate.
+However, effects {such as} spin-orbit coupling can lead to mixing of \As and \B states {resulting in} a small but finite \Ppd for \As. {Both $A$ and $B$ states are important for efficient optical cycling.}